 After Carmen's death, a militant Puerto Rican group, The Young Lords, swung into action.
 They pointed out that doctors at Lincoln Hospital knew that Carmen had heart problems and failed to take proper precautions -- a very valid claim.
 After all, saline abortions had long been known to be risky to the woman's heart.
 They demanded the resignation of Dr. Joseph J. Smith, the hospital chief of obstetrics and went so far as to physically remove him from the hospital and create such a disturbance that 27 doctors staged a walkout until the protests could be brought under control.

 Merle Goldman, spokeswoman of an abortion advocacy organization, did not share The Young Lords' outrage.
 Ms. Goldman said she hoped that Carmen's death wouldn't deter other women from undergoing abortions.
 She touted abortion's reputed safety and stressed that her group was lobbying against proposed health department regulation of abortion practice.
+This "access über alles" attitude has never died in abortion-rights circles, in spite of appalling practices of the abortionists:

 New York City Chief Medical Examiner Milton Helpern, on the other hand, expressed concern that ill-equipped and poorly-staffed freestanding legal abortion facilities were posing a danger to women.
 New York City health officials noted that just within the city's hospitals there were three maternal deaths during the first 20 days of abortion-on-demand.